opendocsg/slw-judgments-backfill/2015_SGHC_91/report.md

 _Criminal procedure and sentencing_ – _Revision of proceedings_

-[ **LawNet Editorial Note** : This supplementary judgment (together with the main judgment in [2015] SGHC 79) is reported at [2015] 3 SLR 375.]
+[ **LawNet Editorial Note** : This supplementary judgment (together with the main judgment in <span class="citation">[2015] SGHC 79</span>) is reported at <span class="citation">[2015] 3 SLR 375</span>.]

 6 April 2015

 **Tay Yong Kwang J:**

-72     These grounds of decision are a continuation of my judgment in _Tjong Mark Edward v Public Prosecutor and another appeal_ [2015] SGHC 79 and I adopt the definitions which I have used there.
+72     These grounds of decision are a continuation of my judgment in _Tjong Mark Edward v Public Prosecutor and another appeal_ <span class="citation">[2015] SGHC 79</span> and I adopt the definitions which I have used there.

 **The appeal against sentence for the first charge**

 73     On 24 March 2015, I dismissed Tjong’s appeal against sentence for the first charge.
 I now set out my reasons.

 74     In an appeal against sentence, appellate intervention is warranted if the sentence is manifestly excessive or inadequate, wrong in law or against the weight of the evidence (s 394 of the CPC).
-It was stated in _Public Prosecutor v UI_ [2008] 4 SLR(R) 500 that intervention on the latter two grounds require the DJ to have:
+It was stated in _Public Prosecutor v UI_ <span class="citation">[2008] 4 SLR(R) 500</span> that intervention on the latter two grounds require the DJ to have:

  (a) erred with respect to the proper factual basis for sentencing;